 - Dual Age Modes: Effectively Mito, with her Mail Suits.

 - First Law of Gender Bending: Poor Aoi. his gender becomes unstable (long story about Bizarre Alien Biology) at the end of the first series leaving him outwardly female, which is not helped when his mom steps aside and has him crowned queen of the Galaxy.
-The last episode ends with him running away to look for a way to become a boy again, but this seems to be promptly forgotten at the start of the next series.
-The only one to even bring the the idea up is the Ax-Crazy Hikari.
+The last episode ends with Aoi running away to look for a way to become a boy again but this seems to be forgotten at the start of the next series and the only one to even mention it is the Ax-Crazy Hikari.
 It's implied that Aoi's devotion to her role as queen at the end of the penultimate episode fixes her permanently as there's no suggestion of her turning back at the end of the series.

 - Flashback Echo: Aoi has cryptic flashbacks through the first half of the series, to the battle between Mito and Ranban when he was taken into space as a child.